-Birmingham Audubon staff members currently lead several active research projects, both in the metropolitan area and statewide.
-Together, their data are contributing to a better understanding local bird ecology and patterns of urban habitat use.
+Birmingham Audubon staff members currently lead several research projects, both in the metropolitan area and statewide.
+Together, their data are contributing to a better understanding of local bird ecology and patterns of urban habitat use.

 Village Creek point-count surveys

 Village Creek is an urban waterway that begins in northeast Birmingham and flows through the heart of the city before emptying into the Black Warrior River.

 This study, lead by Outreach Director Dr. Ansel Payne, is examining the phenology (seasonal patterns) of select species (e.g., Great Blue Herons, Yellow-Crowned Night-Herons, Belted Kingfishers) utilizing the creek.